rian39/lists/idea_log.md

 Lists and prediction
 Lists as predictive setting
 List in a predictive configuration
+Streams as lists: the problem of lists in time **Streams, pipelines and trees: living with unending lists**

 ## simple examples of lists
 - `ls` -- what is the history of this?
 See Stallman and MacKenzie; also cat, etc.